Kimhan-nah/inception/README.md

 # Inception
   - Summary: This document is a System Administration related exercise.
   - Version: 1
+  - This project aims to broaden your knowledge of system administration by using Docker.
+You will virtualize several Docker images, creating them in your new personal virtual machine.

 # 0. MariaDB, Wordpress, Nginx